IBM/kafka-streaming-click-analysis/README.md

 ### 1. Install Spark and Kafka

-Install [Apache Kafka](https://kafka.apache.org/downloads) and [Apache Spark 2.2.0](https://spark.apache.org/releases/spark-release-2-2-0.html) on your system.
+Install by downloading and extracting a binary distribution from [Apache Kafka](https://kafka.apache.org/downloads) and [Apache Spark 2.2.0](https://spark.apache.org/releases/spark-release-2-2-0.html) on your system.

 ### 2. Setup clickstream